indented-automation/Indented.PowerShell.Help/README.md

 # Indented.PowerShell.Help

-A MAML help authoring toolset which, as far as it is possible to do so, automatically generates help content.
+A help authoring toolset which automatically generates help content and converts between help document types (comment based -> MAML; MAML -> comment based).

 ## Features

 ### Help file generator

- - [x] Light-weight modification - Automatically create document when a writer is called.
+ - [x] Light-weight modification - Automatically create document when any writer is called.
+Provided through ConvertFrom-CommentBasedHelp and Update-HelpDocument.
  - [x] Generate CmdletInfo or FunctionInfo without Import-Module.
-Note: CmdletInfo still requires an imported assembly (Get-CmdletInfo, Get-FunctionInfo).
+Note: CmdletInfo still requires an imported assembly.
+Provided by Get-CmdletInfo and Get-FunctionInfo.
- - [x] Generate framework document from CmdletInfo or FunctionInfo (Update-HelpDocument).
+ - [x] Generate framework document from CmdletInfo or FunctionInfo.
+Provided by Update-HelpDocument.
- - [x] Generate framework document from Module (Update-HelpDocument).
+ - [x] Generate framework document from Module.
+Provided by Update-HelpDocument; Module must be loaded (or able to load).
- - [x] Validate help file against schema (Test-HelpDocument).
+ - [x] Validate help file against schema.
+Provided by Test-HelpDocument.

 The light-weight generator is exhibited as follows:
 ```
 Update-HelpDocument -Module SomeModule -Verbose
 Save-HelpDocument -Path C:\Temp\NewHelpFile.xml
 ```
-A similar approach will be taken for the conversion between comment-based and MAML:
+A similar approach has been taken for the conversion between comment-based and MAML:
 ```
 ConvertFrom-CommentBasedHelp -Module SomeModule -Verbose
 Save-HelpDocument -Path C:\Temp\NewHelpFile.xml
 ```
-However, conversion is not yet fully operational.

 ### Help file generator / editor